refact0r/gradenight/README.md

 A better looking and easier to use version of StudentVue using [StudentVue.js](https://github.com/StudentVue/StudentVue.js).

+This app stores your login info as a cookie in your browser and nowhere else.
+If you don't trust me, feel free to fork and run it yourself.

 ## features
 - clean design
-- grade graphs
+- fancy graphs
-- fake assignments
+- create fake assignments and see impact on grade
-- editing assignments
+- edit assignments and see impact on grade
 - color-coded scores and percentages
 - themes